Summer restrictions can result in longer power outages for customers, regardless of where you live.

 Importantly, in all situations it is the safety of our customers that comes first and guides our operations in summer.

-To keep track of any outages in your area, visit our power outages checker for updates
+To keep up to date of any outages in your area, visit our power outages page

 Find out why power outages can take longer to restore in summer